 The Chemex

 The Chemex is a glass container that uses a paper filter.
 It produces a cup of coffee that tastes as good as the best drip coffee makers on the market.
 It is simple and beautiful.
-My tutorial on this brewing method is titled Chemex Coffee Brewing – History and Tutorial.
+My tutorial on this brewing method is Chemex Coffee Brewing – History and Tutorial.

 The Eva Solo